ADN-DevTech/3dsMax-Python-HowTos/pystartup/README.md

 # pystartup

-`pystartup.ms` is a MAXScript file that adds to 3ds Max the ability to startup pip packages when they are present in the python environment.
+`pystartup.ms` is a MAXScript file that adds to 3ds Max the ability to startup pip packages when they are present in the Python environment.

 ## Installation